Conor Carty

-Conor Thomas Carty (born 25 May 2002) is an Irish footballer who plays as a forward for League of Ireland Premier Division club St Patrick's Athletic.
+Conor Thomas Carty (born 25 May 2002) is an Irish footballer who plays as a forward for National League club FC Halifax Town.

 Club career

 Youth career

 Carty initially played Gaelic football, playing for Wicklow GAA at county level.
-He briefly played with Kilcullen AFC and also played schoolboy football for Newbridge Town FC.
+He briefly played with Kilcullen AFC and also played schoolboy football for Newbridge Town.
 At U15 level, he signed for Dublin club St Francis.
 He came through the Wolverhampton Wanderers Academy, after joining in 2017.
 He signed his first professional contract with Wolverhampton Wanderers on 17 April 2020, penning a one-year deal.
 On 23 April 2021, Carty renewed his contract at Molineux for a further year.

 Bolton Wanderers

 Upon the expiration of his contract at Wolves, he joined Bolton Wanderers on 17 June 2022, linking up with the newly formed 'B' team.
 Carty made his Bolton debut on 20 September 2022 in a 2–2 draw against Tranmere Rovers in the EFL Trophy, coming on in the 84th minute as a substitute for Eoin Toal, and went onto score the equalising goal seven minutes later.
 Tranmere went on to win the Penalty shoot-out, however.
 On 19 December 2023, he and fellow B-Team prospect Luke Matheson signed new deals up to 2025 that would also promote them to the first-team squad.